This piece wanders off into realms that Rowling quite determinedly did not explore. I cannot feel particularly motivated to care.

 In canon, we have been given any number of contradictory bits of information regarding Snape’s school days.
 These chiefly relate to the widely adopted fanon concept of a young Friendless!Snape.

 This interpretation certainly appears to be supported by what we saw in our trip into the Pensieve in OotP, where Snape’s general unpopularity and solitary behavior would seem to confirm it beyond question.
-But, in contrast to this, just one year earlier in GoF, Sirius Black had directly tried to convince us that Snape was not friendless at Hogwarts.
+But, in contrast to this, just one year earlier in GoF, Sirius Black had directly tried to convince both Harry, and the rest of us that Snape was not friendless at Hogwarts.
 He had quite clearly stated that Snape was a part of a whole little gang of Slytherins, nearly all of whom went on to become Death Eaters.
 And in DHs we were handed the appearance of a close association with Avery and Mulciber (Rosier).

 So, in our trip into the Pensieve, where were they?